 The once rigid rules of the Confucian system have relaxed as South Korea has developed economically.
 Perhaps the most notable result of South Korea's rapid economic growth was the decline of the yangban, once an elite landholding class, and the rise of 2 new classes: a middle class and an elite class of industrialists.
-In addition, family structures (see p.
-1 of Family and Kinship) and gender roles (see p.
-1 of Sex and Gender) have shifted.
-Both changes were hastened by reforms to land policy and education (see p.
-2 of Learning and Knowledge).
+In addition, family structures (see Family and Kinship) and gender roles (see Sex and Gender) have shifted.
+Both changes were hastened by reforms to land policy and education (see Learning and Knowledge).